brndd/avanto-tripwire-fastmap/README.md

 to facilitate quickly adding new wormhole connections without using the mouse.

+# Installation

+1. Install [Violentmonkey](https://violentmonkey.github.io/) or Tampermonkey or some other userscript manager.
+2. Install the userscript from [this link](https://raw.githubusercontent.com/brndd/avanto-tripwire-fastmap/refs/heads/master/avanto_fastmap.user.js).
+3. Refresh Tripwire.

 # Usage

 Install the userscript.
 The quick input box can be opened with the shortcut Alt-N.